omdv/ibkr-llm-assistant/README.md

 ```

 ### Web interface to schedule prompts
-This is intended to be a production-ready trading system.
-You will need to uncomment all services in the `docker-compose.yaml`.
+This is intended to be a production-ready trading system using the [web interface image](https://github.com/omdv/ibkr-llm-assistant/pkgs/container/ibkr-llm-assistant-web).
+You will need to uncomment all services in the `docker-compose.yaml` and set up the correct env variables.

 ### Telegram Approval Bot Setup